Balance transfer credit cards can offer you an effective way to consolidate debt and reduce the interest you pay overall.

 Ask for a lower interest rate

 You can ask credit card companies to lower your interest rate.
-The request could be approved if, despite your debt, your credit score has improved over time.
+The request could be approved if, despite your debt, your credit or FICO score has improved over time.
 This will help lessen the burden of interest charges while you pay off the debt.

 Latest News in Balance Transfer Credit Cards

-- Credit card debt is at all-time high and many Americans are applying for even more cards, whether to help with consolidation or simply acquire more purchasing power.
+- Credit card debt is at an all-time high and many Americans are applying for even more cards, whether to help with consolidation or simply acquire more purchasing power.
 Banks, however, are getting a lot more particular about approvals.
 Read the details of Why Getting Approved for a Credit Card Is Getting Harder (and What You Can Do About It)

 - In addition to helping you consolidate debt or reduce interest charges, a new card increases your credit limit, which might boost your credit score and help other aspects of your finances.
 Read more in our article 3 Ways a Credit Limit Increase Can Help Your Finances Right Now.